Hampton Downs Motorsport Park: History

-In 2015, Tony Quinn purchased the complex and work started almost immediately to complete the circuit extension, based very much on the original plans.
-Currently completed are the hospitality suites above the pits, a corporate karting circuit, business park, business apartments (with seven-car garages) and cafe.
+In 2015, Tony Quinn purchased the complex and work started almost immediately to complete the circuit extension, based closely on the original plans.
+Currently completed are hospitality suites above the pits, a corporate karting circuit, business park, business apartments (with seven-car garages) and cafe.
 The Bruce McLaren Trust has an industrial unit with a large collection of the famous NZ racing driver and originator of the McLaren F1 team memorabilia, which can be viewed most days.

-In 2020, the track should have hosted the Supercars Championship's Auckland Super400 but the lockdown due to COVID-19 curtailed this.
+In 2020, the track would have hosted the Supercars Championship's Auckland Super400 but the lockdown due to COVID-19 curtailed this.
 Although the event is traditionally held at Pukekohe Park Raceway, the 2020 race was scheduled for Anzac Day (25 April), which is forbidden under local legislation.

 Hampton Downs is one of the most technically advanced race circuit in the world, with complete integration between race control, start lights, flag point lights, pit lane lights, CCTV system, timing systems, environmental sound monitoring, pit lane speed monitoring and large outdoor LED information displays.
 Most day-to-day operations are now fully automated including a vehicle safety system that monitors all vehicles on track and alerts the operator within 30sec if a vehicle stops on track.